 Want to merge videos in windows 10 but don’t have any idea how to proceed?
 Here we will explain to you how to merge videos with Windows 10’s built-in Photos app in a step by step manner.

-You must be knowing that Windows Movie Maker (Windows Essentials 2012) has been retired by Microsoft and the download links have been taken offline officially though you can download Windows Essentials 2012 from some independent or third-party site like ours.
+You must be knowing that Windows Movie Maker (Windows Essentials 2012) has been retired by Microsoft and the download links have been taken offline officially though you can download Windows Essentials 2012 from some independent or third-party sites like ours.

 Leaving Windows Movie Maker aside, still, you have something best in-built with Windows 10 that helps you merge your videos.
 That’s Windows 10 built-in Photos app.
-With its simple and user-friendly interface, Photos app allows a user to merge videos effortlessly.
+With its simple and user-friendly interface, the Photos app allows a user to merge videos effortlessly.

 Merging Videos With the Built-in Photos App